leesangmin4533/aaa/README.md

 The mid-category sales automation is now executed directly from `main.py` using `modules/sales_analysis/gridrow_click_loop.json`.
-The JSON navigates to the 중분류별 매출 구성 페이지 and then uses an arrow-key based helper that starts at code `001` and moves down the grid clicking each code until a duplicate appears.
-If a click fails, the helper waits two seconds and presses the down arrow once more before retrying.
-A second failure stops the loop.
+The JSON navigates to the 중분류별 매출 구성 페이지 and then invokes `click_codes_by_arrow` for the grid interaction.

+`click_codes_by_arrow` first locates the cell containing the text `001`, clicks it and remembers the cell ID.
+The helper then moves down the grid using the ↓ key while reading and clicking each code.
+If a cell is not found or the click fails, it scrolls the element into view and retries twice.
+When retries still fail, it attempts to recover by re-clicking the last successful cell and searching ahead several rows.

+The loop automatically stops when the same code appears three times or when too many consecutive cells are missing.
+Before exit, the function logs the last code, the last cell ID, recent click counts and the current focused element to aid debugging.

 The structure files in the `structure` directory describe the XPath selectors